State

 - History of messages - A list of prompts, responses, and tool calls.

-Both history and key-value data are used automatically by the Network to store and provide context to the next Agent.
+Both history and state data are used automatically by the Network to store and provide context to the next Agent.

 History